Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The transport analysis indicates that Rochedale South has 77 active public transport stops, all of which are bus stops.
-These stops are served by six different routes, together offering 241 weekly passenger trips.
-The accessibility to these services is rated excellent, with residents being an average of 197 meters away from the nearest stop.
+Rochedale South has 77 active public transport stops, all of which are bus stops.
+These stops are served by six different routes that together facilitate 241 weekly passenger trips.
+Transport accessibility is rated highly, with residents on average located just 197 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport for 88% of residents, while 8% use buses.
+On average, there are 1.6 vehicles per dwelling, higher than the regional norm.

 Frequently Asked Questions - Transport